 The Freetown City Council’s (FCC) municipal development plan aims to improve water, sanitation and hygiene (WASH) facilities and strengthen faecal sludge management (FSM).
 This will be achieved by working with existing service providers and improving faecal sludge treatment and disposal.

-Our support to private sector operators is being undertaken in collaboration with the professional services organisation EY, which is providing training and mentoring in technical and business management skills for selected small and medium enterprises (SMEs).
+Our support to private sector operators was undertaken in collaboration with the professional services organisation EY, which provided training and mentoring in technical and business management skills for selected small and medium enterprises (SMEs).
 Its aim is to create sustainable economic opportunities along the faecal sludge chain.

 An effectively regulated system with transparent standards should help the private sector provide effective and efficient FSM services that will last beyond the life of this project.

 The FSM unit of FCC became operational in October 2016.
 We helped develop its annual work plan and provide on-going mentoring support to the unit staff.